 - Keep the final gallery simple: one gallery link, one password if needed, one obvious full-download path.

-- Expect shared access: parents and family often need a workflow that is easier than Dropbox or Drive.
+- Expect shared access: parents and family often need a workflow that is easier than generic storage folders.

 - Keep the gallery available long enough: weddings are the worst place for short-lived transfer links.

-If your wedding workflow still depends on expiring links or giant folder dumps, delivery will feel like an afterthought even when the images are excellent.
+If a wedding workflow depends on expiring links or giant folder dumps, delivery can feel like an afterthought even when the images are excellent.

 Step-by-Step: A Cleaner Delivery Workflow with SendPhoto